 How Cold Lasers and Low-Level Lasers Work to Relieve Pain

 Throughout the years, cold or low-level laser therapy (LLLT) has become a hot topic in the medical community.
-As more research on cold laser technology is conducted, organizations and agencies across the world are beginning to recognize the many benefits that LLLT can offer patients.
+As more research on cold laser technology is conducted, organizations and agencies across the world are beginning to recognize the many benefits that cold laser therapy can offer patients.

 Erchonia’s commitment to scientific and clinical research in the advancement of LLLT has made the company a recognized world leader in LLLT technology.
 The following is an explanation of Erchonia’s cold low-level lasers and their benefits in the medical community.